rudiantoni/rudiantoni/README.md

 My name is Rudi Antoni and I'm a software developer from 🇧🇷 Brazil.

 I liked software development since my first contact, which was with the C programming language for PIC microcontrollers :anguished:.
-Since then, I just like every type and possible branch inside and around software development
+Since then, I just like every type and possible branch inside and around software development.

 <div align="center">